• Skip to primary navigation

 If you ask my husband, his favorite way is to eat it with a large scoop of vanilla ice cream.
 He is even more specific than the apple dessert needs to be warm and the ice cream slightly softened!

-While my husband loves warm apple crisp, I actually love it when it is chilled and I eat it for breakfast!
+While my husband loves warm apple crisp, I love it when it is chilled and I eat it for breakfast!

 I know some people love to serve theirs with caramel sauce.
 For me, that is just too much sugar.
 But apples and caramel are a match made in heaven, so you decide.